Coronavirus digest: COVID case numbers in Europe rising again, warns WHO | DW | 01.07.2021

 The company said "the unprecedented context of 15 strains circulating" were partly responsible for the low efficacy.
 The vaccine is 53% effective against severe illness in 18 to 60-year-olds, and 77% effective against moderate and severe disease progression.

-Scientists believe the underwhelming results may be down to the lower dosage, or even CureVac's recipe, which unlike its rivals uses an unmodified form of messenger RNA.
+Scientists believe the underwhelming results may be down to the lower dosage, or even CureVac's formula, which unlike its rivals uses an unmodified form of messenger RNA.

 wmr, tg/rs (AFP, AP, Reuters)